The HyperTexts

 school's website.
 I have also found a number of discussions about the poem online.
 One

-student said "the second i read this poem i felt a powerful feeling of grief."
+Another student said "the second i read this poem i felt a powerful feeling of

-"Victorian" in style (as some of them are).
-It's also interesting that several
+poems were more "Victorian" in style (as some of them are).

 "Neglect," a poem I never submitted for publication elsewhere was published on